krissvv/react-better-html/documentation/docs/types/loader-config.md

 type LoaderName = "";
 ```

 This type defines the allowed names for loaders within the application.
-You can use other values different from the predefined names but you will need to define them in the `value` prop of the `<BetterHtmlProvider>` also.
+You can use other values different from the predefined names but you will need to define them in the `config` prop of the `<BetterHtmlProvider>` also.
 Check out the [Configuration](../getting-started/configuration#loaders-configuration) page for more details.